blockdeep/otro/README.md

 # Otro Pallet

-The Otro Pallet provides mechanisms for handling native and smart signature verification, allowing for more flexible account management.
+The Otro Pallet provides a Substrate-native implementation of smart accounts.
-This pallet introduces support for various signature types and credential management, enhancing security and enabling multi-signature scenarios.

-## Overview

-The pallet allows accounts to use both native signatures (e.g., Ed25519, Sr25519, ECDSA) and smart signatures.
-Smart signatures can involve custom signature methods, enabling enhanced account management scenarios, such as integration with custom wallets or smart contract-based accounts.

-Key functionalities provided by this pallet include:
+A Smart Account, in this context, is a Substrate account that can be controlled through various aliases, each associated with a unique public key.
+This allows users to sign transactions using any registered alias.
+For instance, you could receive assets on a Substrate address and spend them using an Ethereum, RSA, or BLS signature.
+This versatility is what Otro enables.

+Key functionalities:
-- Generation of smart accounts from native accounts.
+- Generation of smart accounts from owner accounts.
-- Registration and management of credentials for accounts.
+- Registration and management of credentials.
-- Verification of transactions signed with either native or smart signatures.
+- Verification of transactions signed with either owner or aliases.

-## Supported signatures schemas
+## Supported Signatures Schemas

 Currently, the pallet supports the following signature schemas:
 - **SR25519**